 - Extends existing Traefik deployments without separate infrastructure

-- Triple-gate security pattern across AI, MCP, and API layers
+- Security controls across AI, MCP, and API layers

 - Kubernetes-native architecture for cloud-native deployments